 Many months later, that same feeling lingers, with the eeriness of a chill on the back of the neck.
 The vagueness of a forgotten reminder.
 I know two things about our trip through Cataract.
 I feel haunted by the high water.
 And I want to go back.

 Acknowledgements: A big thanks to the June 2017 crew at Sherri Griffith Expeditions for inviting us to team up during our two highwater days in CAT.
 Thank you to OARs for connecting me with three awesome adventure photographers: James Kaiser, Justin Bailie, and Whit Richardson whose great images appear in this article and my upcoming guidebook Paddling the John Wesley Powell Route: Exploring the Green and Colorado Rivers.

 Read more by Mike Bezemek, who writes and photographs Regular Paddler, Remarkable Waters for C&K, a paddling series about "stepping down" the intensity and "stepping out" the experience.
-His guidebook Paddling the Ozarks, for Falcon Guides, is now available.
-He also authors Twit Lit Classics for Racehorse Press, which reimagines classic works of literature as Twitter feeds.
+He is author of Paddling the Ozarks for Falcon Guides and Twit Lit Classics® for Skyhorse Publishing, a book series which reimagines classic works of adventure literature as Twitter feeds.
 Learn more at mikebezemek.com.